smousavi05/EQTransformer/README.md

 ### Important Notes:
 There is not much difference between the two models (i.e. original and conservative models) regarding the network architecture (only 1 or 2 layers).
 The main difference comes from the training procedure and the hyperparameters used for data augmentation during the training.

 ***Original model*** (the one in the paper) has been optimized to minimize the false negative rate (maximize the number of detected events).
 This is a good choice when high false positive rates is not an issue in your application.
-For instance, in event location workfolow most of the false positives will automatically be removed during the association, location, and - especially - relocation procedure.
+For instance, in event location workflow most of the false positives will automatically be removed during the association, location, and - especially - relocation procedure.
 You can use the original model with higher threshold values (~ 0.3 for P and S and 0.5 for detection).

 ***Conservative Model***, on the other hand, has been optimized to minimize the false positive rate (maximum number of valid detections).
 This model is useful when your application can not tolerate a high false positive rate.
 For example, in travel time tomography or using the detected events by EqT as the templates for template matching.
 You should use this model with a much lower threshold levels (0.03 for P and S).